-International Business Machines Corporation (IBM) successfully operates in the global information technology industry through the effective implementation of the firm’s generic strategy for competitive advantage (Porter’s model) and intensive growth strategies to exploit growth opportunities in various markets.
-In Michael Porter’s model, generic strategies ensure competitive advantage against other firms in the same industry or market.
-In IBM’s case, a high rate of technological innovation is at the core of the company’s generic competitive strategy.
-For example, the firm is popular for a variety of novel technologies, such as machines used in corporate offices around the world.
-Nicknamed Big Blue, IBM also applies its intensive strategies for business growth based on such emphasis on technological innovation.
-However, the company uses various intensive growth strategies that address business potential and opportunities in the industry.
-IBM’s success is an indicator of the effectiveness of the generic competitive strategy and intensive strategies in defining strategic objectives that suit the business and its aims for growth and stability.
+IBM (International Business Machines Corporation) successfully operates in the global information technology industry through its generic strategy for competitive advantage and intensive growth strategies.
+In Michael Porter’s model, generic strategies ensure competitive advantage in the industry or market.
+In this case, technological innovation is at the core of IBM’s generic competitive strategy.
+Nicknamed Big Blue, the company also applies its intensive strategies for business growth based on technological innovation.
+These intensive growth strategies address business potential and opportunities in the information technology industry.
+IBM’s success indicates the effectiveness of the company’s generic competitive strategy and intensive strategies in driving business growth and stability.

 IBM’s generic strategy for competitive advantage is cost leadership.
-This strategy entails maintaining low costs in business processes, so as to establish competitive pricing or to maximize profit margins.
-Such low costs are possible through factors like high economies of scale, which is one of the strengths identifiable in the SWOT Analysis of IBM.
+This strategy entails maintaining low costs in business processes to establish competitive pricing or maximize profit margins.
+Such low costs are possible through high economies of scale, which is one of the strengths identifiable in the SWOT analysis of IBM.
 For example, because of its large-scale operations, the company is capable of minimizing costs in providing cloud platform products and technology services.
-In relation, as a cost leader, IBM can implement competitive pricing for these products and services.
-In addition, the cost leadership generic strategy supports competitive advantage through expertise in production processes and materials management.
-In this case, IBM’s more than 100 years of business experience equates to expertise and high efficiencies in various processes in developing, producing and providing information technologies and related services.
+As a cost leader, IBM can implement competitive pricing for these products and services.
+Also, the cost leadership generic strategy supports competitive advantage through expertise in production processes and materials management.
+In this case, IBM’s more than 100 years of business experience equates to expertise and high efficiencies in various processes in developing, producing, and providing information technologies and related services.

 The cost leadership generic competitive strategy leads to the strategic objective of expanding the scale of business processes to further enhance economies of scale that strengthens IBM’s information technology business.
-For example, the company must invest more in expanding software development mechanisms to increase the cost effectiveness of developing new solutions for customers.
+For example, the company must invest more in expanding software development mechanisms to increase the cost-effectiveness of developing new solutions for customers.
 Another strategic objective based on this generic competitive strategy is to invest more in research and development (R&D) to boost IBM’s competitiveness based on product value.
 This generic strategy contributes to the foundation used for the company’s intensive growth strategies that support competitive advantages.
 As a generic competitive strategy, cost leadership also sets the cost limits and requirements in IBM’s operations management.

 Product Development (Primary Strategy).
 IBM’s primary intensive growth strategy is product development.
 A strategic objective in implementing product development is to grow the business through continuous innovation to introduce new products to the target market.
-For example, in applying this intensive strategy, IBM can grow through the sale of its new computing systems in addition to the sale of its other products.
+For example, applying this intensive strategy, IBM can grow by developing and providing novel computing systems and automation solutions.
 The cost leadership generic strategy supports product development through efficiencies that enable the company to offer new products at competitive prices.
 The resulting competitive advantage supports the industry leadership aims emphasized in IBM’s mission statement and vision statement.
 This intensive strategy also adds to the company’s intellectual property portfolio.

 Market Development (Supporting Strategy).
 IBM applies market development as a supporting intensive strategy for business growth.
 A strategic objective based on market development is to develop new applications of the company’s current products to enter new markets or market segments.
-For example, IBM can develop new applications of its information technologies in autonomous vehicles.
-The cost leadership generic strategy supports market development through cost effectiveness that leads to competitive advantage in new markets or market segments.
-In this intensive growth strategy, entry into new markets or market segments should lead to corresponding changes in IBM’s marketing mix or 4Ps.
+For example, IBM can develop new applications of its information technologies for autonomous vehicle development.
+The cost leadership generic strategy supports market development through cost-effectiveness that leads to competitive advantages in new markets or market segments.
+In this intensive growth strategy, entry into new markets or market segments should lead to corresponding changes in IBM’s marketing mix or 4P.

 Diversification (Supporting Strategy).
 Diversification is an intensive strategy that has a supporting role in IBM’s growth in the information technology industry.
-The strategic objective is to diversify its business operations.
+The strategic objective is to diversify business operations.
 For example, IBM can acquire smaller firms in other industries as a way of achieving more growth.
 Diversification supports the cost leadership generic competitive strategy through an increase in potential advantages based on newly acquired business capabilities.
 The company can implement this intensive growth strategy to take advantage of the trend of technological integration in various markets, which is an opportunity identifiable in the PESTEL/PESTLE analysis of IBM.

-- International Business Machines Corporation – 2016 IBM Annual Report.
+- International Business Machines Corporation (IBM) – Artificial Intelligence.